mgravell/Pipelines.Sockets.Unofficial/docs/arenas.md

 In the above, `block` and `anotherBlock` are `Allocation<SomeType>` values; these are the write-friendly cousins of `ReadOnlySequence<SomeType>` with all the features you'd expect - `.Length`, `.Slice(...)`, access to the internal data, etc. Importantly, an `Allocation<T>` is a `readonly struct` value-type (meaning: zero allocations).
 As with `ReadOnlySequence<T>`, using them is complicated slightly by the fact that it *may* (sometimes) involve non-contiguous memory, so just like with `ReadOnlySequence<T>`, *typically* you'd want to check `.IsSingleSegment` and access `.FirstSpan` (`Span<T>`) or `.FirstSegment` (`Memory<T>`) for an optimized simple fast path, falling back to multi-segment processing otherwise.

-## How to work with the values in an allocation
+## How to work with the values in a sequence

 Similarly to `ReadOnlySequence<T>` there is no *indexer* access to the entire block, but you can iterate over the individual segments (`Memory<T>`) if needed.
 You can also iterate over the spans (`Span<T>`) or even the individual elements (`T`):